 The McKelvey School of Engineering uses WUachieve to track progress and certify degrees for all undergraduate students, Master's students, and Sever Professional students.
 Final determination regarding degree completion is always at the discretion of the McKelvey School of Engineering.
-If you believe there is an error in the coding, please bring it to the attention of your advisor or the McKelvey Registrars after reviewing the FAQs below.
+If you believe there is an error in the coding, please bring it to the attention of your adviser or the McKelvey Registrars after reviewing the FAQs below.

 You are welcome to contact the McKelvey Registrars with any general questions about WUachieve.

-WUachieve questions specific to departmental undergraduate requirements or graduate requirements should first be discussed with the faculty advisor and then be brought to the appropriate program director within the department.
+WUachieve questions specific to departmental undergraduate requirements or graduate requirements should first be discussed with the faculty adviser and then be brought to the appropriate program director within the department.
 Departmental inquiries sent to the registrars will be forwarded to the appropriate departmental contact.

 - Which McKelvey Engineering programs participate in WUachieve?